 Types of Questionnaires

 Different types of questionnaires can serve different purposes, depending on the type of questions a researcher needs answered.
 These can include:

 Customer Satisfaction Questionnaire: To gauge the satisfaction of a customer after interacting or having an experience with an organization.
-Ex: Measure satisfaction of your last theme park visit including services, food and ride wait times.
+Ex: Measure the satisfaction of your last theme park visit including services, food, and ride wait times.

 Communications Evaluation Questionnaire: To gauge the effectiveness of both internal and external business communication.
 This lets business leaders know if policies are being carried out for employees and clients.